A Potential Model Study of the Nucleon's Charge and Mass Radius: Proton Mass Radius

 \section{Proton Mass Radius}

-We now turn to the calculation of the energy density distribution in the center-of-mass (i.e., rest) frame of the proton, which can then be further used to compute the proton mass radius.
-Whereas the charges used to calculate the charge radius are restricted to the quarks themselves, the distribution of energy that determines the mass radius depends on the nature of the energy contents, which we shall discuss respectively below.
+We now turn to the calculation of the energy density distribution in the center-of-mass (i.e., rest) frame of the proton, which can then be further used to compute the proton mass radius. {We start by emphasizing that the same proton wavefunction, obtained from the potential model introduced in Sec.
+II with parameters fixed by charge radius in Sec.
+III, will be used to compute the energy distribution in this section.} Whereas the charges used to calculate the charge radius are restricted to the quarks themselves, the distribution of energy that determines the mass radius depends on the nature of the energy contents.